vaidik1n1ly/Cybersecurity-Portfolio/Determining_Data_Handling_Practices/README.md

 To start your analysis, review the following incident summary provided by your supervisor:

 > *A customer success representative received access to a folder of internal documents from a manager.
 It contained files associated with a new product offering, including customer analytics and marketing materials.
 The manager forgot to unshare the folder.
 Later, the representative copied a link to the marketing materials to share with a business partner during a sales call.
 Instead, the representative shared a link to the entire folder.
 During the sales call, the business partner received the link to internal documents and posted it to their social media page.*

+Use the **NIST SP 800-53: AC-6** resource to determine two control enhancements that might have prevented the data leak.
+List the two improvements in the Recommendation(s) row of the worksheet.